 Other Compensation Programs.
-The NEOs have voluntarily deferred substantial portions of their cash compensation into Company equity through the Executive Stock Unit Program (the "ESU Program") and the Deferred Compensation Program for many years, building an additional long-term stake in the Company.
+The NEOs have voluntarily deferred substantial portions of their cash compensation into Company equity through the ESU Program and the Deferred Compensation Program for many years, building an additional long-term stake in the Company.
 The Company also provides a 401(k) and non-qualified excess plan in which some of our executives choose to participate.

 Executive Stock Unit Program.
-All our NEOs have significant holdings in our ESU Program, our primary executive retirement plan.
-The ESU Program is currently funded entirely in Company stock units; however, participant contributions will be allocated to diversified investments starting in 2011.
-ESU accounts are held until the executive terminates employment.
+All our NEOs have significant holdings in the ESU Program, our primary executive retirement plan.
+These accounts are held until the executives terminate employment.

-The ESU Program is a non-qualified retirement program that allows executives to make pre-tax deferrals of up to 10% of their compensation through payroll deduction to acquire Company stock units at a 15% discount to market.
-Dividends are credited to executives' accounts as stock units, also at a 15% discount.
-We match 50% of the executive's contribution and may match another 50% if the Company meets annual ROCE targets linked to the Incentive Plan.
+The ESU Program is a non-qualified retirement program that allows executives to make pre-tax deferrals of up to 10% of their compensation into diversified investments.
+We match 50% of the executive's contribution in Company stock units and may match up to an additional 50% if the Company meets annual ROCE targets linked to the Incentive Plan.
+The Company makes an additional 17.6% contribution to the diversified investments acquired with executive contributions and to Leggett stock units acquired with Company matching funds.
 Matching contributions vest once employees have participated in the ESU Program for five years.
+Leggett stock units held in the ESU Program accrue dividends, which are used to acquire additional stock units at a 15% discount.